 State Target: Healthy Alaskans 2020 Target: 19.0% with no prenatal care in first trimester

-How Are We Doing?The percentage of Alaska mothers receiving prenatal care in the first trimester had been on a rise since 2001.
+How Are We Doing?The percentage of Alaska mothers not receiving prenatal care in the first trimester had been on a decline.

 Relevant Population CharacteristicsPregnant teens 15-19 years of age, mothers with low level of education, race other than White, Hispanic ethnicity, being unmarried, lower socio-economic status, and women who lack health insurance are less likely to get early prenatal care.

 Health Care System FactorsHaving health insurance improves availability of prenatal care services.
 Lack of health insurance affects both the timing and frequency of prenatal care visits, resulting in poor pregnancy outcomes such as premature birth, low birth weight, and complicated delivery.
 Availability of family planning services is another system factor that reduces the risk of unintended pregnancy.
 If a pregnancy is planned, a woman is more likely to seek early and adequate prenatal care.